ebi-gene-expression-group/scPred-cli/README.md

 ```
 scpred_get_feature_space.R\
     --input-object < Path to the input object of scPred or seurat class in .rds format >\
-    --prediction-column < Name of the metadata column that contains training labels>\
+    --prediction-column < Name of the metadata column that contains training labels >\
+    --correction method < Multiple testing correction method.
+Default: fdr >\
-    --explained-var-limit < Threshold to filter principal components based on variance explained >\
+    --significance-threshold < Significance threshold for principal components explaining class identity >\
+    --reduction-parameter < Name of reduction in Seurat objet to be used to determine the feature space.
+Default: "pca" >\
-    --output-path < Path for the modified scPred object in .rds format > \
+    --output-path < Path for the modified scPred object in .rds format >
-    --eigenvalue-plot-path < Path for eigenvalue plot for principal components in .png format >
 ```

 ### Train classification model